-Keep in mind that if you select a private tour, it is possible to customise it to meet your desires.
+Keep in mind that if you select a private tour, it is possible to customize it to meet your desires.

 Should you want to change the itinerary please do not hesitate to contact us by sending us a request through the inquiry form.

-Weather: In the event of potential inclement weather, the threat of weather or natural disasters, on the day of a scheduled tour, the tour will be cancelled or postponed .
+Weather: In the event of potential inclement weather, the threat of weather or natural disasters, on the day of a scheduled tour, the tour will be canceled or postponed.
 For more info: Booking Terms and Conditions

 Dress Code: Please wear comfortable walking shoes and bring your camera!
 And an umbrella just in case!